Enchanted Nursery Ltd

 - How is the decision made about what type and how much support my child/young person will receive?

-With the direct key-carer regularly meeting with the setting SENCo and the parent, any decision regarding the child's support will be documented and requested through firstly, the Area Inco, SENCo and Management team in partnership.
+With the direct key-carer regularly meeting with the setting SENCo and the parent, any decision regarding the child's support will be documented and requested through firstly, the Inclusion Team, SENCo and Management team in partnership.
 All requests will be directed to the relevant professionals where needed, who will look to make the final decision of how, what and how much support is required.
 This decision could also be made within the setting in the partnership with the parent if the nursery is able to meet the request without any negative impact on the setting.
 Any referrals made by the setting to professionals, who would decide on specialist support for the child such as one-to-one support, certain funding would have to be put in place to provide such a requirement.
 Funding decisions would not be that of the setting and would usually be made through Services for Young Children.

 - How are parents involved in the setting/school/college?
 How can I be involved?